Festival of Tibet is the perfect opportunity to experience Tibetan culture and to renew mind, body and spirit through workshops and ideas.

 The Festival of Tibet will explore themes of compassion, conflict, occupation, love, peace, migration, environmental justice and human rights.

-Start your day with a clear and alert mind.
-The Tashi Lhunpo Monks of Tibet offer a special meditation experience using mantra recitation – energy-based sounds which produce healing vibrations.
+Start your day with a clear and alert mind with Lama Khedup’s (ex-Gyuto Monastery) special meditation experience employing mantra recitation – energy-based sounds which produce healing and focussing vibrations.

 The word “mantra” is derived from two Sanskrit words – man meaning “mind” and tra meaning “to protect or to free from”.
-The Tashi Lhunpo Monks guide participants through traditional Tibetan Buddhist meditation and thought awareness techniques.
+Lama Khedup will guide participants through traditional Tibetan Buddhist meditation and thought awareness techniques.
 A beautiful way to start the day refreshed and energised.

 Tibetan Yoga with Kunga

-Born in Tibet, Kunga lived in exile in the northern Indian town of Dharamsala for 18 years, before emigrating to Australia in 2010.
-During his time in Dharamsala, Kunga studied Indian and Tibetan Yoga systems, massage and traditional healing practices.
-Kunga completed his studies in Buddhist Philosophy at Varanasi University.
+Originally from Tibet, Kunga lived in exile in the northern Indian town of Dharamsala for 18 years, before coming to Australia in 2010.
+During his time in Dharamsala, Kunga studied the Ashtanga and Hatha Yoga systems under Yoga Master Vijay at the Universal Yoga Centre.
+At that time he also studied a variety of traditional Tibetan healing practices.
+Kunga has also completed studies in Buddhist Philosophy at Varanasi University.
+Don’t miss out on the most sublime way to start your Festival day.

 Tibetan Dance Workshop